 4.4.
+Action

-Action eciding whether to take no further action, or prepare and ement a Plan, the Complaints Committee may consider: • the nature and seriousness of the breach(es); the Respondent's submission in relation to the contravention; whether the Respondent has breached the Code of Conduct knowingly or carelessly; whether the Respondent has breached the Code of Conduct on previous occasions; likelihood or not of the Respondent committing further breaches of the Code of Conduct; personal circumstances at the time of conduct; need to protect the public through general deterrence and maintain public confidence in Local Government; and any other matters which may be regarded as contributing to or the conduct or mitigating its seriousness.
+In deciding whether to take no further action, or prepare and implement a Plan, the Complaints Committee may consider:

+- the nature and seriousness of the breach(es); - the Respondent's submission in relation to the contravention; - whether the Respondent has breached the Code of Conduct knowingly or carelessly; - whether the Respondent has breached the Code of Conduct on previous occasions; - likelihood or not of the Respondent committing further breaches of the Code of Conduct; - personal circumstances at the time of conduct; - need to protect the public through general deterrence and maintain public confidence in Local Government; - any other matters which may be regarded as contributing to or the conduct or mitigating its seriousness.

 4.5.
+Plan Requirements

+The Proposed Plan may include requirements for the Respondent to do one (1) or more of the following:

+- · engage in mediation;

+- undertake counselling;

+- undertake training;

-Plan Requirements The Resp • • Proposed Plan may include requirements for the condent to do one (1) or more of the following: engage in mediation; undertake counselling; undertake training; take other action the Complaints Committee considers appropriate (e.g. an apology).
-Resp the p Proposed Plan should be designed to provide the ondent with the opportunity and support to demonstrate professional and ethical behaviour expected of elected esentatives expressed in the Code of Conduct. • Proposed Plan may also outline: the actions to be taken to address the behaviour(s); who is responsible for the actions; any assistance the Local Government will provide to assist achieve the intent of the Plan; and a reasonable timeframe for the Plan action(s) to be addressed by the Respondent.
+- take other action the Complaints Committee considers appropriate (e.g. an apology).

+The Proposed Plan should be designed to provide the Respondent with the opportunity and support to demonstrate the professional and ethical behaviour expected of elected representatives expressed in the Code of Conduct.

+The Proposed Plan may also outline:

+- the actions to be taken to address the behaviour(s); - · who is responsible for the actions; - any assistance the Local Government will provide to assist achieve the intent of the Plan; and - a reasonable timeframe for the Plan action(s) to be addressed by the Respondent.